-Project Summary (20%)
+Program Summary (30%)

-Applicants should fully describe and explain the project being proposed, including:
+The applicant should fully describe and explain the project being proposed, including:

-• a description of the proposed project that thoroughly explains the approach, implementation and operation of the proposal over the entire period of performance;

-• an approach that clearly demonstrates innovation, creativity, cost-efficiency, a strong likelihood of achieving the desired outcome, and the capability of being implemented in the near term (6 - 12 months of award) and of having an impact in the near-term or long-term (within 1-2 years of award);

-• a concept of operations that clearly describes a process, method, or model upon which the project will meet, outputs and outcomes or goals; and program objectives; and

-• a description of specific work requirements from beginning to end and how the proposed project will accomplish the stated initiative.
-The applicant must ensure the program summary clearly articulates the project in order for the reviewers to properly evaluate the proposal.
-Failure to do so may reduce the applicant scoring under this criterion.

-• a description of anticipated impact on the business and surrounding community
+- a description of the proposed Program that thoroughly explains the approach, implementation and operation of the proposal over the entire period of performance; - an approach that clearly demonstrates innovation, creativity, cost-efficiency, a strong likelihood of achieving the desired outcome, and the capability of having an impact in the near-term or long-term (within 1-2 years of award); - a concept of operations that clearly describes a process, method, or model upon which the Project will meet, outputs and outcomes or goals; and program objectives; and - a description of specific work requirements from beginning to end and how the proposed Program will accomplish the stated initiative.
+The applicant must ensure the program summary clearly articulates the Program in order for the reviewers to properly evaluate the proposal.
+Failure to do so may reduce the applicant scoring under this criterion. - a description of anticipated impact on the business and surrounding community